 The property is subject to a 3% net smelter return royalty.
 The Company has the right to purchase 2% for \$600,000.

 d) Stock

-On February 20, 2017, the Company staked a 100% interest in 3 mineral claims at a cost of \$7,225 known as the Stock property.
-The Stock property is located south of the Company's Scottie property in the Golden Triangle near Stewart, British Columbia.
+The Company staked a 100% interest the Stock property.
+The Stock property is located south of the Company's Scottie property in the Golden Triangle mining district of British Columbia.